For Patients & Caregivers

 - Erectile dysfunction

 Arginine is unique among amino acids for its vasodilatory properties (11).
-Arginine acts as a precursor for the synthesis of endogenous nitric oxide (NO) via the action of nitric oxide synthase (NOS).
-Nitric oxide’s functions as a paracrine-signaling molecule mediating vasodilation and inhibition of platelet activation, monocyte and leucocyte adhesion, and smooth muscle cell proliferation.
-Nitric oxide also helps to control vascular oxidative stress and redox-regulated gene expression (22).
+Arginine acts as a precursor for the synthesis of endogenous NO via the action of nitric oxide synthase.
+NO functions as a paracrine-signaling molecule mediating vasodilation and inhibition of platelet activation, monocyte and leucocyte adhesion, and smooth muscle cell proliferation.
+NO also helps to control vascular oxidative stress and redox-regulated gene expression (22).
 Arginine is also needed for the synthesis of creatine which is important in muscle contraction (22).
 In colorectal adenoma cells, arginine reduces the expression of survivin, an inhibitor of apoptosis, and induces iNOS expression (23).

 - In patients who had an acute myocardial infarction, arginine supplementation may increase risk of mortality (38).

 - Long-term supplementation may worsen peripheral artery disease (14).

 - Limited studies suggest that arginine supplementation may increase breast tumor growth, but more research is needed to examine this (9) (21).

 Esophagitis: In a 40-year-old woman after ingestion of l-arginine, selenium, and vitamin E supplements.
 A few other cases have also pointed to arginine as the suggested cause (45).

 Acute pancreatitis: Upper abdominal pain and increased serum lipase levels in a young adult man, attributed to a protein shake containing arginine.
 The condition improved with treatment and cessation of the product (46).
 Another earlier case in a young adult had also been reported (47).